-In a first-of-its-kind project for Alberta, ATCO is preparing to deliver a blend of natural gas containing five per cent hydrogen by volume into a subsection of the Fort Saskatchewan natural gas distribution system.
-In fall 2022, about 2,000 customers will be the first in the province to use hydrogen-blended natural gas that will safely, and reliably fuel their homes and businesses.
+In a first-of-its-kind project for Alberta, ATCO began delivering a blend of natural gas containing five per cent hydrogen by volume into a subsection of the Fort Saskatchewan natural gas distribution system in October 2022.
+About 2,100 customers became the first in the province to use hydrogen-blended natural gas to safely and reliably fuel their homes and businesses.
 Importantly, because the combustion of hydrogen emits only water, this project will reduce the greenhouse gas (GHG) intensity of the associated natural gas stream.
 Hydrogen blending is becoming popular in advanced economies around the world, including Australia, where ATCO’s Jandakot Operations Centre in Perth has also begun blending hydrogen into the gas distribution networks.

 The Fort Saskatchewan Hydrogen Blending project is intended to be used as stepping-stone into the Canadian hydrogen market, allowing ATCO to demonstrate its abilities in the sector while working through regulatory, commercial, technical, and public engagement requirements, including advancing key legislation changes for Alberta's energy transition.
 Once complete, it will act as a critical building block for our energy future, bringing many benefits to our provincial economy, and above all, our customers.

 - Blending hydrogen into natural gas reduces the GHG intensity of the natural gas stream, thus creating a lower carbon energy for our customers.